DmitrievAleksey/SmartCalculator/README.md

 Learning outcomes
 Apart from writing a useful program (everyone uses calculators!), you will learn a lot about arrays, stacks, strings, and queues.
 You will also get closer experience with 2 important data structures: the stack and the queue.
 You will also gain firsthand experience with the BigInteger class

+This project is a part of the following track
+Kotlin Developer